 The Split Note and Transpose Oct controls can be adjusted to reach different parts of the manuals.

-- Make sure the Left Hand and Right Hand section's Channel values equal the Channel Indicator in the bottom-right corner of the Wheel Organ window.
+- Make sure the Left Hand and Right Hand section's Channel values equal the Channel Indicator in the top-right corner of the Wheel Organ window.

 - The Split Note can be set at C5 for a start.

 - The Left Hand Transpose Oct can be set at -3, the Right Hand Tranpose Oct can be set at 2.

 Playing instrument 2 or 3 with two MIDI keyboards

 MultitrackStudio Pro supports multiple MIDI In devices.
 Instrument 2 or 3 can be played using two MIDI keyboards if the MIDI keyboards have an octave-shift function.
 Using 5-octave keyboards, the lower keyboards will be shifted 3 octaves down, and the upper keyboard will be shifted 3 octaves up.

 The Wheel Organ responds to Volume (#7), Expression (#11) and Sustain (#64) controllers.
 Pitch Bend is also supported.
 Note that the original tonewheel organ didn't have Sustain or Pitch Bend features.

 The upper manual drawbars respond to #12 to #20, the lower manual drawbars respond to #21 to #29, the pedal drawbars respond to #30 and #31.

 Percussion can be controlled with #70 (volume), #71 (decay) and #72 (harmonic).

 The Rotor effect's rotation speed can be controlled with the Modulation (#1) controller.